 Diagnosis of Prostate Cancer

-Screening by digital rectal examination (DRE) and prostate-specific antigen Prostate-specific antigen (PSA) levels Benign prostatic hyperplasia (BPH) is nonmalignant adenomatous overgrowth of the periurethral prostate gland.
-Symptoms are those of bladder outlet obstruction—weak stream, hesitancy, urinary... read more (PSA)
+Screening by prostate-specific antigen Prostate-specific antigen (PSA) levels Benign prostatic hyperplasia (BPH) is nonmalignant adenomatous overgrowth of the periurethral prostate gland.
+Symptoms are those of bladder outlet obstruction—weak stream, hesitancy, urinary... read more (PSA) with or without a digital rectal examination (DRE)

 Diagnosis by needle biopsy of the prostate (most common) or biopsy of metastatic lesion